 That normally depends on the method you’re using and how thick the slices of the pork chops you have are.
 A regular thickness of pork chops usually takes about 8 to 10 minutes to deep fry.
 The lesser the thickness of the slices means the faster it is for the pork chop to be cooked.

-The ingredients you add to your pork chop also add to the minutes of how long it takes for the pork chop to cook.
+The ingredients you add to your pork chops also add to the time it will take for the pork chop to cook.
 A good example of this would be that a breaded pork chop will take slightly longer to cook compared to a seasoned pork chop with only salt and pepper.

 The heat from medium to high also affects the cooking time.
 Medium will take longer for the pork chops to cook but it would be safer for the pork compared to using high settings all the time.
-If you use less oil and have very thin slices of pork chop, high heat could leave you with an overcooked outer layer and a raw inner layer which would be unpleasant.
+If you use less oil and have very thin slices of pork chops, high heat could leave you with an overcooked outer layer and a raw inner layer.

 Extra Pork Chop Frying Tips